sbt tips and tricks

 More than just calling a task once

-With sbt you might be used to running a task, waiting for it to finish, and then running another one if previous one succeeds.
+With sbt you might be used to running a task, waiting for it to finish, and then running another one if the previous one succeeds.
 You might be tired of doing it manually, and try to exit the shell and call sbt task1 task to avoid that.
 Well, yes, except you just killed the JVM and it needs to warm up from scratch and recalculate the build.

 If you find yourself calling such sequences often enough (and don’t want to make a separate task for it), or maybe you just have some set of parameters you are passing for a task, you might need an alias:

-addCommandAlias("myAliast", "commandToRun")
+addCommandAlias("myAlias", "commandToRun")

 Useful plugins